Our Sales and Marketing Director, Nick Randall, explores why lamp posts may be the golden ticket that cities hoping to get smart are looking for . . .

 - They are sufficiently deployed to meet the short radio range and density requirements of 5G and other modern wireless comms

 - You can run fixed or optical networks to lamp posts easily

 They are, in fact, so useful that every Network Operator could simply require access to them to immediately gain from these benefits.

 This is why I’m dismayed when cities sign the rights to their lamp posts away to one single organisation.

 What should municipalities do with their lamp posts?

 We want to see a concept of a municipality owning their assets, partnering with organisations to build the network infrastructure.
 Then, using a software control platform we like to call the ‘City Operating System’, a city can easily enable that infrastructure to be shared under commercial agreement – multiple times over.

 Why should we care?
 Because a smart city like this will generate more revenue for the population the city serves, offer a higher quality infrastructure, and enable 5G connectivity, among other benefits.

 That is why we have created NetOS®, a Software Defined Networking platform that enables infrastructures to be virtualised, so any smart city can be designed to enable shared ownership.
-This technology uses our patented Network Virtualisation or ‘slicing’ technology, and you can see a live demonstration of NetOS® by attending our Smart Infrastructure 2017 event this 30th October at Ashton Gate Stadium, Bristol, UK.
-Click here to get your ticket.
+This technology uses our patented Network Virtualisation or ‘slicing’ technology, and you can see a live demonstration of NetOS® by reaching out and getting in touch.